 To stay informed about future Deal Talk events, follow Moonfare on LinkedIn.

-If you are interested in the exciting world of private markets, create your Moonfare account in under a minute.
+If you are interested in the exciting world of private markets, create your Moonfare account in a few minutes.